-Julia Yansura is the Latin America Research Analyst for Global Financial Integrity (GFI).
+Julia Yansura is the Program Manager, Latin America & the Caribbean for Global Financial Integrity (GFI).
 She coordinates projects and partnerships in the region that promote transparency, security and economic development.
 Her specific research interests include remittances, de-risking, informality and financial inclusion.

 Prior to joining GFI, Ms. Yansura conducted research on remittances, migration and economic development at the Inter-American Dialogue, a Washington, DC-based think tank.
 In 2016, she and Manuel Orozco co-authored the book ‘Centroamérica en la mira: La migración en su relación con el desarrollo y las oportunidades para el cambio,’ which looks at current trends in Central American migration and presents opportunities to leverage remittances and migrant economic transnationalism for economic development.